sinclairzx81/smoke-run/readme.md

 ## Usage

-The following watches the `index.js` file and re-runs it it on save.
+The following watches the `index.js` file and re-runs it on save.

 ```shell
 $ npx smoke-run index.js -x node index.js